 The first and most apparent change in the redesigned SAT is the elimination of sentence completion questions.
 Gone are the stand-alone sentences with one or two blanks asking you to "choose the word or set of words that, when inserted in the sentence, best fits the meaning of the sentence as a whole."

-Instead, the new vocabulary questions will be passage-based.
-They will refer to a line within a passage and ask what a word or idiom means in context.
+Instead, the new vocabulary questions are passage-based.
+They refer to a line within a passage and ask what a word or idiom means in context.
 This is a big difference from sentence completion-style questions, so what does this change mean in terms of the skills being tested?

-With sentence completions, you pretty much have to know the straight definition of complex words in order to answer them correctly.
-The sentence indicates a definition, so you either have to know which word it's referring to or be able to eliminate the other four answer choices.
-You can't rely on too many context clues to figure it out.
+With sentence completions, you pretty much had to know the straight definition of complex words in order to answer them correctly.
+The sentence indicated a definition, so you either had to know which word it was referring to or be able to eliminate the other four answer choices.
+You couldn't rely on too many context clues to figure it out.
 This is where your studying of SAT Word of the Day and vocabulary lists would kick in and help you fill in the blanks.

 As you can tell, this is a big departure from sentence completions.
 It calls upon different skills and a different approach to studying vocabulary.
 Before discussing how you can adjust your test prep, let's look at a couple examples that illustrate these changes.

 Old SAT Vocabulary Questions

 The old SAT had 19 sentence completion questions which tested traditional SAT vocabulary terms.
 The following is a typical example.

 There is no doubt that Larry is a genuine ---------: he excels at telling stories that fascinate his listeners.

 This sentence indicates the definition of the vocabulary word: a person who excels at telling fascinating stories.
 You either have to know that "raconteur" means just that, or you have to know that the other choices don't fit that definition and use process of elimination to get to (E).
 If you don't know these words and their definitions, you're left having to make a wild guess.